 Step 2: Extract the zip file to get Two Finger Scroll executable file and double-click on the same to run it.

-Step 3: Right-click on Two Finger Scroll system tray icon, make sure that the option titled Active is selected, and then click Settings to open TwoFingerScroll Settings dialog.
+Step 3: Right-click on Two Finger Scroll system tray icon, make sure that the option titled Active is selected and then click Settings to open the TwoFingerScroll Settings dialog.

-Step 4: Here, switch to Tapping tab, expand Two Fingers drop-down menu, and then select Right button option.
+Step 4: Here, switch to the Tapping tab, expand the Two Fingers drop-down menu, and then select the Right button option.
 Click Ok.
 That’s it!

 From now on, simultaneously tapping two fingers on your trackpad will perform right-click action.
 For instance, when the mouse pointer is on the desktop, you can reveal the desktop context menu by simultaneously tapping two fingers on the trackpad.

-As we have already mentioned, those of you running Windows on Mac using Boot Camp can enable two finger tap by opening Boot Camp Control Panel (right-click on Boot Camp icon running in system tray on taskbar) and then enabling Secondary tap option present under Trackpad tab.
+As we have already mentioned, those of you running Windows on Mac using Boot Camp can enable two-finger tap by opening Boot Camp Control Panel (right-click on Boot Camp icon running in the system tray on the taskbar) and then enabling Secondary tap option present under Trackpad tab.